sam-roth/Keypad/doc/source/settings-howto.rst

 * One or more class attributes of type `~stem.core.nconfig.Field`, as detailed below.

+.. autoclass:: Field
+    :noindex:

-.. py:class:: Field(type, default=None, safe=False, docs=None)
+..
+Field(type, default=None, safe=False, docs=None)
+..

-    Mark a field as having the given type, default value, and docstring, as well as marking whether it is safe to load from an untrusted contextual configuration file.
+..
+Mark a field as having the given type, default value, and
+..  docstring, as well as marking whether it is safe to load
+..  from an untrusted contextual configuration file.

 .. warning::
     It is generally speaking unwise to use a mutable type as a field.